Regularized $\zeta_{\Delta}(1)$ for Polyhedra: Introduction

 To implement (in a more sophisticated way) Steiner's argument, we derive the corrections to the parametrix of $H_t$ arising due to the presence of conical singularities of the metric.
 To this end, we make use of the explicit solutions to the heat equation in cones \cite{Carslaw,Dowker}.

-Due to (\ref{Zeta Robin}), the calculation of ${\it reg}\zeta_\Delta(1)$ is reduced to the calculation of the Robin mass $m$.
+Due to \eqref{Zeta Robin}, the calculation of $\operatorname{reg}\zeta_\Delta(1)$ is reduced to the calculation of the Robin mass $m$.

-{\bf 2.} The Robin mass $m$ is calculated by the use of the following Verlinde-Verlinde (simply Verlinde in the sequel) formula (\ref{Green Verlinde}) (see (5.7)-(5.10), \cite{Ver}; it should be noted that usually this name is associated to the famous formula of the same authors from conformal field theory that has nothing to do with (\ref{Green Verlinde})).
+{\bf 2.} The Robin mass $m$ is calculated by the use of the following Verlinde--Verlinde (simply Verlinde in the sequel) formula \eqref{Green Verlinde} (see \cite[equations~(5.7)--(5.10)]{Ver}; it should be noted that usually this name is associated to the famous formula of the same authors from conformal field theory that has nothing to do with \eqref{Green Verlinde}).

-Let $\rho^{-2}(z)|dz|^2$ be a conformal metric on $X$ (the case of the Troyanov metric $\mathfrak{T}$ is also allowed, see Lemma \ref{Ver Vert Lem} below); introduce the prime-form $E(x,y)$, the Abel transform $\mathscr{A}$ and the matrix of $b$-periods $\mathbb{B}$ for the (marked) Riemann surface $X$.
-Introduce the symmetric section
+Let $\rho^{-2}(z)|{\rm d}z|^2$ be a conformal metric on $X$ (the case of the Troyanov metric $\mathfrak{T}$ is also allowed, see Lemma \ref{Ver Vert Lem} below); introduce the prime form $E(x,y)$, the Abel transform $\mathscr{A}$ and the matrix of $b$-periods $\mathbb{B}$ for the (marked) Riemann surface $X$.
+Introduce a symmetric section

-of $|K_x|^{-1}\hat{\otimes}|K_y|^{-1}$ (Here $K$ denotes the canonical bundle; the notation means that $F$ is a section of the bundle $|K|^{-1}$ with respect to the both arguments $x$ and $y$, cf. \cite{Fay}, p.
-23).
-Then (see the last paragraph of Section 5 in \cite{Ver})
+of $|K_x|^{-1}\hat{\otimes}|K_y|^{-1}$ (here $K$ denotes the canonical bundle; the notation means that $F$ is a section of the bundle $|K|^{-1}$ with respect to both arguments $x$ and $y$, cf.\ \cite[p.\ 23]{Fay}).
+Then (see the last paragraph of \cite[Section~5]{Ver})

 where